National Teaching Fellowship Scheme (NTFS)

 The submission can be written in bullet points if preferred.
 Self-referrals are accepted.

-Three institutional nominees and two runners up will be selected by panel and all applicants will be notified by Friday 14 December.
-Feedback for develoment will be provided to all applicants.
+Three institutional nominees and two runners up will be selected by panel and all applicants will be notified by Friday 13 December.
+Feedback for development will be provided to all applicants.

-The 2018 guidance and other resources are available as downloads.
+The 2019 guidance and other resources are available as downloads in the right hand panel.

-For further information, please contact Rachel Bovill in the Professional Development Team for Learning and Teaching email@example.com
+For further information, please contact Kate Richardson in the Academic Professional Development Team email@example.com

 Our National Teaching Fellows